-Here are a few questions to get you underway.
-Thinking about these will likely lead to more questions, but that’s part of the fun.
-Part of the journey.
+Here are a few questions to get your retirement planning underway.
+Thinking about these might lead you to more questions, but that’s the fun part of the journey.

 - Where will you live when you’re retired?